 Carbon audit Q&A

-We’ve set ourselves the target of becoming a carbon neutral business by the end of 2022.
+We’ve set ourselves the target of reducing our carbon emissions by 50% by 2030, and reaching net zero by 2050.
+The first stage of the project has been to accurately measure our carbon footprint.
 We spoke to Peter Hunt, who is coordinating the project, to find out more about what is involved.

 First things first, what is a carbon footprint?

 Peter: Put simply, a carbon footprint is the quantity of carbon dioxide – a damaging greenhouse gas – produced as a result of the actions of an individual or business.
 You could argue that greenhouse gases produced while on holiday count as part of the traveller’s individual footprint, but since Inntravel is organising the holidays, we’re going to count that within ours.

 How do you go about measuring such a thing?